-“This approval for formation of joint venture between HPCL and Government of Rajasthan, by HPCL Board, is yet another milestone decision which shall further speed up the process of setting up 9 million tonne refinery at Barmer,” it said.
+“This approval for the formation of a joint venture between HPCL and Government of Rajasthan, by HPCL Board, is yet another milestone decision which shall further speed up the process of setting up 9 million tonne refinery at Barmer,” it said.

 The refinery, which will fulfil nearly a decade-old demand of the state, will run on crude oil from neighbouring oilfields of Cairn India.
 Half of the crude oil requirement at the proposed refinery will come from the Barmer oilfields of Cairn and the rest will be imported.
-Besides taking 26 per cent stake, the state government has given in-principle approval for providing an interest free loan of Rs 3,736 crore per annum for 15 years from the date of commercial production.
-The state government has also assured continuous supply of 28 MGD of water for the project from Indira Gandhi canal and about 3,500 acres of land for refinery, terminal and township near Leelala area in Barmer.
+Besides taking 26 per cent stake, the state government has given in-principle approval for providing an interest-free loan of Rs 3,736 crore per annum for 15 years from the date of commercial production.
+The state government has also assured the continuous supply of 28 MGD of water for the project from Indira Gandhi canal and about 3,500 acres of land for a refinery, terminal and township near Leelala area in Barmer.

-Originally, state-owned Oil and Natural Gas Corp (ONGC), which owns 30 per cent interest in the Barmer oilfields of Cairn India, had in 2005 committed to building the refinery but later it started soft-peddling the project.
+Originally, state-owned Oil and Natural Gas Corp (ONGC), which owns 30 percent interest in the Barmer oilfields of Cairn India, had in 2005 committed to building the refinery but later it started soft-peddling the project.